 - 2 3/4 cup / 9 oz rolled oats

 - 1 cup / 4.5 oz whole wheat flour

 - 2/3 cup / 1 1/2 oz wheat bran (or germ)

 - 1 teaspoon fine grain sea salt

 - 1 cup / 8 oz unsalted butter

 - 1 cup / 6.5 oz natural cane sugar or light brown sugar

 - 1 cup / 6 oz firmly packed dark brown sugar

 - 10 oz / 285 g semi-sweet chocolate bar, chopped

 Preheat the oven to 350F, with racks placed in the middle.
-Line two baking sheets with parchment paper and set aside.
-In a medium bowl combine the oats, flour, bran or germ, baking soda, baking powder, and salt.
+Line two baking sheets with parchment paper and set them aside.
+In a medium bowl, combine the oats, flour, bran or germ, baking soda, baking powder, and salt.
 Set aside.